EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 ### The class that creates API Keys

 The next step is very straightforward.
-All we need is some logic that, when given a user account (in the form of an instance of `IdentityUser`), can generate a new Api Key, insert it in the database, and return it.
+All we need is some logic that, when given a user account (in the form of an instance of `IdentityUser`), can generate a new API Key, insert it in the database, and return it.
 The following unremarkable class, defined in `VehicleQuotes/Services/ApiKeyService.cs`, encapsulates said logic:

 ```csharp
 using System;